ssbc/ssb-links/README.md

-the rel is now stored as an array, and the data associated with the rel stored with it. by indexing it as an array, it becomes easy to query it when that data is a sortable range (for example, mention names, which may be aphabetically sorted)
+the rel is now stored as an array, and the data associated with the rel stored with it. by indexing it as an array, it becomes easy to query it when that data is a sortable range (for example, mention names, which may be alphabetically sorted)

 see `./links.js` to see how data is mapped.